 Understand Physical Affection as a Love Language

-It is important to note that physical affection as a love language is not solely about sex, though sex can be an important aspect of a romantic relationship.
+It is important to note that physical affection as a love language is not solely about sex, though sex can be an essential aspect of a romantic relationship.
 A hug, a shoulder squeeze, a handhold, or even a pat on the back can be equally meaningful expressions of love to your partner.

 Related Article: RELATIONSHIP DEPRESSION: Signs, Causes & All You Should Know